semgrep/semgrep-docs/docs/semgrep-ci.md

 !!! info
     You can add Semgrep CI automatically to a GitHub repository by clicking "Set up" on the [Projects page](https://semgrep.dev/manage/projects) of Semgrep App.
 You'll be able to adjust pull request and  merge behavior before Semgrep App asks to commit a workflow file to your repository.

-    Semgrep App cannot commit if there are branch protection rules preventing pushes to your default branch.
-Temporarily disable that feature or follow the guide below for manual setup.

 To manually add Semgrep CI to GitHub Actions, add a `.github/workflows/semgrep.yml` file to your repository.
 Follow the [workflow syntax for GitHub Actions](https://docs.github.com/en/actions/reference/workflow-syntax-for-github-actions).
 See this [example GitHub Actions workflow configuration](sample-ci-configs.md#github-actions) for Semgrep CI.
 ## GitLab CI/CD